Laura Davies BA (Hons), MA (Cantab), PGDipM, Chartered Marketer, FCIM, CELTA

 The Cambridge Dream course participants are taught by professionally qualified teachers and trainers, who are graduates experienced in using a range of teaching and learning methods to deliver stimulating lessons that engage and actively involve learners.
 We are continuously expanding our team to ensure we can offer as wide a range of subject expertise as possible to our learners.

-Other Cambridge University lecturers in our team include Dr. Hsin-Ling Liang (a nano-technology expert currently developing smart materials for the Internet of Things), Bang Ming Yong (a PHD candidate in Virtual Reality at Cambridge University’s Institute for Manufacturing) and Gerald Mako (a History and Politics graduate from Oxford University and currently a Cambridge PhD candidate in Development Studies).
+Other Cambridge lecturers in our team include Dr. Hsin-Ling Liang (a nano-technology expert currently developing smart materials for the Internet of Things), Bang Ming Yong (a PHD candidate in Virtual Reality at the University’s Institute for Manufacturing), Gerald Mako (a History and Politics graduate from Oxford University and currently a Cambridge PhD candidate in Development Studies) and Akshyeta Suryanarayan (an archaeologist from New Delhi, India, currently completing her PhD at Cambridge).

 Dr. Hsin Ling Liang